 Arrange lettuce on a plate.
 Top with mango, tomato, avocado and onion.
 Sprinkle crumbled tortilla chips over the salad.
 Garnish with lime juice and olive oil.

 This tofu and broccoli stir-fry gets an interesting twist since it’s steeped in a sweet and savory sauce, which you should adjust to your taste.
 Both tofu and broccoli are bursting with nutrients (tofu, in particular, is high in iron).
-Serve this dish with a side of brown rice for a completely fulfilling meal.
+Serve this dish with a side of brown rice for a completely fulfilling lunch.

 3 tablespoons low-sodium soy sauce

 1/3 cup orange juice